FuelLabs/fuels-rs/docs/src/getting-started/contracts.md

 The `Contract::deploy` function is used to deploy a contract binary to the blockhain.
 To configure the deployment you can use the `DeployConfiguration` builder.

-If you are only interested in a single instance of your contract, then use the default configuration: `DeployConfiguration::default()`
+If you are only interested in a single instance of your contract, use the default configuration: `DeployConfiguration::default()`

 ```rust,ignore
 {{#include ../../../examples/contracts/src/lib.rs:deploy_contract}}